An officer and an athlete: Psychiatry resident makes Navy triathlon team

 |Downloads:

-This work, An officer and an athlete: Psychiatry resident makes Navy triathlon team, by PO2 Justin Woods, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, An officer and an athlete: Psychiatry resident makes Navy triathlon team, by Christopher Delano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.